florianeckerstorfer/florian.ec/source/_articles/2013-10-20-kinda-like-the-opposite-of-regexp.md

 Last week I found the library again and I decided, mostly for fun and pleasure, to add new features and to rewrite the whole code.
 I also moved to code to the Braincrafted namespace.
 You can find it on [Github](http://github.com/braincrafted/expexp).

-While my goal is to support as many patterns support by regular expressions as possible, it will ever be only a subset.
+While my goal is to support as many patterns supported by regular expressions as possible, it will ever be only a subset.
 For example, the star operator in regular expressions matches an infinite amount of infinite long strings.
-Such things will never be supported by ExpExp.
-Let's stop talking about whats not possible, but about the features that work right now.
+ExpExp can never support such things.
+Let's stop talking about what's not possible, but about the features that work right now.

 ### Features